franciscorafart/learning-notes/linux/networks.md

 76.45.644.34:443

 IP address: Determine geographical location of server / computer
-Port: which service/programon that server I awnt to use
+Port: which service/program on that server I want to use

 Netstat => Allows you to see the ip and ports the computer is connecting to.

 `0-1023` : System or well-know ports.
 Commont ports used (used on a server) `1024 - 49151`: User or registered ports.
-USed by companies for well know services. (used on a server) `49151 - 65535`: Dynamic or Private ports.
+Used by companies for well know services. (used on a server) `49151 - 65535`: Dynamic or Private ports.
 Client-side ports that are free to use (Used on a client)